Edgio

 How Does It Work?

-Bot Manager Advanced inspects each request to determine whether the request:
+Premier and Advanced Bot Manager inspect each request to determine whether it is bot traffic.

-2. Matches a rule.
-A rule defines the criteria that our service will use to identify a bad bot.
+2. Does the request match a rule?
+A rule defines the criteria that our service will use to identify bot traffic.

 • Information derived from the request, such as geolocation, IP address, and the URL path.